-The LSC will have a comprehensive system of public open spaces for collaboration, recreation, and other public activity.
-In addition, the open space system will preserve important resources including streams, forests, and historic properties.
+A comprehensive system of public open spaces for collaboration, recreation, and other community activities will preserve important resources including streams, forests, and historic properties.
 This open space system will also provide the setbacks and green spaces that contribute to compatibility with the adjacent neighborhoods.